Clarksdale Cubs: 1913: Cotton States League play

-After the folding of the Delta League following the 1904 season, Clarksdale was without minor league baseball until 1913.
-The Clarksdale "Swamp Angels" resumed minor league baseball, becoming members of the six-team Class D level Cotton States League, beginning a Clarksdale tenure of membership in the league.
-The 1913 Clarksdale Swamp Angels replaced the Yazoo City Zoos franchise in the league.
+After the Delta League folded following the 1904 season, Clarksdale was without minor league baseball until 1913.
+The Clarksdale "Swamp Angels" resumed minor league baseball, becoming members of the six-team Class D level Cotton States League.
+The 1913 Swamp Angels replaced the Yazoo City Zoos franchise in the league.

 (1917) Claude Thomas, Minneapolis Millers.
 Thomas pitched for Clarksville in 1913.

 Clarksdale joined the Columbus Joy Riders, Jackson Lawmakers, Meridian Metropolitans, Pensacola Snappers and Selma Centralites teams in beginning Cotton States League play on April 10, 1913.

 In Clarksdale's first season of Cotton States League play, the Swamp Angels ended the season in fifth place in the six-team Class D level league.
 With a 40–58 final record, Clarksdale played the season under managers Edward Kerr and Carlos Smith.
 Clarksdale ended the season 32.5 games behind the first place Jackson Senators in the final league standings.
 No playoffs were held, as the Cotton States League stopped play early, on August 15, 1913.
-Player/manager Carlos Smith, who split the season between the Meridian Metropolitans and Clarksdale, captured the Cotton States League batting title, hitting .361 on the season.
-Dutch Bernsen of Clarksdale led the Cotton States with 117 total hits.
+Player/manager Smith, who split the season between Meridian and Clarksdale, won the league batting title, hitting .361.
+Dutch Bernsen of Clarksdale led the league with 117 hits.

-(1914) Clarence Kraft.
+Clarence Kraft in 1914.
 Kraft hit .328 for Clarksdale in 1913, before making his major league debut with the 1914 World Series champion Boston Braves.

 Clarance "Big Boy" Kraft played 57 games for Clarksdale in 1913, hitting .328 with 9 home runs before moving to the New Orleans Pelicans, where he hit .366 in 56 games.
-Kraft also had a 7-7 record in 16 games as a pitcher for Clarksdale.
+Kraft also had a 7–7 record in 16 games as a pitcher for Clarksdale.
 Kraft made his major league debut with the 1914 World Series champion Boston Braves in their 1914 season.
 Kraft played his final season for the minor league Fort Worth Panthers in 1924, hitting 55 home runs with 196 RBI before retiring following the season.
 Kraft opened an automobile dealership in Fort Worth following his final season.

-Claude Thomas pitched for Clarksdale in 1913, posting a 9-11 record in 24 games.
+Claude Thomas pitched for Clarksdale in 1913, posting a 9–11 record in 24 games.
 Thomas had an 18-season professional career and pitched for the 1916 Washington Senators.

-After the conclusion of their shortened 1913 season, the Cotton States League did not reform for the 1914 season due to onset of World War I, which affected many minor leagues.
+After the conclusion of the shortened 1913 season, the Cotton States League did not reform for the 1914 season due to onset of World War I, which affected many minor leagues.